imagej/imagej.github.io/_pages/help/faq.md

 ## Why do I get a NoSuchMethodError/NoSuchClassDefFoundError when running a rebuilt plugin?

 This is most likely caused by version skew, i.e. when an incompatible version of a build dependency is installed.
-Example: if you build against *mpicbg-1.0.0.jar* and run that plugin in a Fiji which has only installed *mpicbg-0.6.1.jar*, the latter might miss some methods or classes, or even contain incompatible class definitions.
+Example: if you build against `mpicbg-1.0.0.jar` and run that plugin in a Fiji which has only installed `mpicbg-0.6.1.jar`, the latter might miss some methods or classes, or even contain incompatible class definitions.

-To investigate, you can use `mvn dependency:copy-dependencies` on the command-line (to copy all build dependencies into *target/dependency/*) and then use your favorite Zip tool to look for the class name mentioned in the exception.
-In Eclipse, you can simply use Ctrl+Shift+T (or Command+Shift+T on macOS) to look open the respective class; If a recent enough Eclipse is used, and the default settings have not been tampered with, this will start downloading and show the source attached to the dependency.
+To investigate, you can use `mvn dependency:copy-dependencies` on the command-line (to copy all build dependencies into `target/dependency/`) and then use your favorite Zip tool to look for the class name mentioned in the exception.
+In Eclipse, you can simply use {% include key keys="ctlcmd|shift|T" %} to look open the respective class; If a recent enough Eclipse is used, and the default settings have not been tampered with, this will start downloading and show the source attached to the dependency.

-Once you know which dependency is supposed to contain the class/method, compare the version number of the file(s) in *ImageJ.app/plugins/* and *ImageJ.app/jars/*.
+Once you know which dependency is supposed to contain the class/method, compare the version number of the file(s) in `ImageJ.app/plugins/` and `ImageJ.app/jars/`.

-Sometimes, classes are contained in multiple *.jar* files.
-This is a frequent source of problems e.g. when some developers try to be helpful and include dependencies' classes into their plugin *.jar* files.
-This is a problem because those class files are naturally not updated when the dependency is installed as a proper, separate *.jar* file and updated.
-To investigate such issues, use the *Find Jar For Class* command in Fiji, to determine which *.jar* file serves the class you are looking for.
+Sometimes, classes are contained in multiple `.jar` files.
+This is a frequent source of problems e.g. when some developers try to be helpful and include dependencies' classes into their plugin `.jar` files.
+This is a problem because those class files are naturally not updated when the dependency is installed as a proper, separate `.jar` file and updated.
+To investigate such issues, use the {% include bc path="Plugins | Utilities | Find Jar For Class" %} command in Fiji, to determine which `.jar` file serves the class you are looking for.

 ## What is Maven, and why did you pick it?

-Maven is a system to build *.jar* files from source code, and to manage dependencies (i.e. it is easy to specify which minimal version of, say, ImageJ is required by the source code).
+Maven is a system to build `.jar` files from source code, and to manage dependencies (i.e. it is easy to specify which minimal version of, say, ImageJ is required by the source code).

 We picked it because we need a standard way to interact and collaborate with other projects and with each other.
 For starters, it allows developers to stay with their favorite development environment (Eclipse, Netbeans, IntelliJ, etc).